The First Survey of Quiet Sun Features Observed in Hard X-Rays With NuSTAR: Bright Points

 \subsection{NuSTAR Non-thermal Upper Limits}

-Again following the approach from section \ref{sec:jetlims}, the non-thermal upper limits were calculated for BP1 and BP2, both for orbit 2 when they were at their brightest in NuSTAR.
-For BP1, which is $35''$ square and therefore has an associated volume of 1.65 $\times$ $10^{28}$ cm$^{3}$, the thermal energy was found to be 2.71 $\times$ $10^{27}$ erg, giving a heating power of 5.02 $\times$ $10^{24}$ erg s$^{-1}$.
-The largest non-thermal upper limits for BP1 were about an order of magnitude smaller than the heating requirement.
-If there was some filling factor $<$ 1 and the area used here was an overestimate, then the heating requirement could be reduced.
-However, BP1 would still be at the very limit of being a possible non-thermally heated source.

-BP2, which was $15''$ square with a volume of 1.30 $\times$ $10^{27}$ cm$^{3}$, has a thermal energy of 3.71 $\times$ $10^{26}$ erg, meaning the heating power is 1.52 $\times$ $10^{24}$ erg s$^{-1}$.
+For strongest bright points, BP1 and BP2, the non-thermal upper limits were calculated when these were brightest (from orbit 2), again following the approach from Section \ref{upperlimits}.
+For BP1, an area of $35''$ square gives a volume of 1.65 $\times$ $10^{28}$ cm$^{3}$, a thermal energy of 2.71 $\times$ $10^{27}$ erg, and a heating power of 5.02 $\times$ $10^{24}$ erg s$^{-1}$ when the energy is divided by the NuSTAR observation time (540~s).
+The largest non-thermal upper limits for BP1 were about an order of magnitude smaller than this heating requirement.
+If there was some filling factor $<$ 1 and the area used here was an overestimate, then the heating requirement could be reduced but at best BP1 would still be at the very limit of being a possible non-thermally heated source.
+BP2, with an area of $15''$ square, gives a volume of 1.30 $\times$ $10^{27}$ cm$^{3}$, thermal energy of 3.71 $\times$ $10^{26}$ erg, and heating power of 1.52 $\times$ $10^{24}$ erg s$^{-1}$ when this energy is divided by the NuSTAR observation time (245~s).
 The upper limits on the non-thermal heating power are only slightly lower than this value for a very steep, almost mono-energetic, spectrum with a low energy cutoff of $\sim$ 3 keV.
 Again, the heating requirement could be shifted down by using a filling factor $<$ 1 and reducing the area.
-Therefore, it is possible that this feature could have been heated non-thermally, but this result is marginal.
+Therefore, it is possible that this BP2 could have been heated non-thermally, but this result is marginal.